Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 # Book Marked
 ![]()
 I am designing this web application as part of my third Milestone project for Code Institutes diploma in software development course.
-This application wazs designed to be bot a search engine to disciover new books aswell as a digital library to save titles that you would like to or have alreafdy read
+This application was designed to be both a search engine to disciover new books aswell as a digital library to save titles that you would like to or have alreafdy read.
+The site also has a review feature where you can review searched and featured books.

 # UX
 ## User Stories
 As a user I would like:

-* To have access to a wide variety of books.
+* To have access to a wide variety of books from all genres.
-* To be able to create a profile on the Book Marked web page.
+* To be able to create a user profile on the BookMarked web page.
-* To be able to login to my profile.
+* To be able to securely login to my profile.
 * To be abel to logout of my profile.
-* To be able to add books I'm interested in to my profile.
+* To be able to add books I'm interested in to my user profile.
 * To be able to remove books from my profile.
 * To have clear and easy navigation through out the page.
 * To be able to search a database of books.